Pamplona: A fortress-city

 During the Carlist Wars (1833–1839 and 1872–1876) Pamplona was each time controlled by the liberals, not just because the few liberals that lived in Navarre were mainly Pamplonese, but also because of the governmental control over the fortified city.
 Although Carlist rebels easily ruled the countryside, the government army had no problem in dominating the walled capital of Navarre.
 Nevertheless, during the last Carlist war, modern artillery operated by Carlists from surrounding mountains showed that the old walls would not be enough in the face of a stronger enemy.
 Thus, the government decided to build a fort on the top of mount San Cristóbal, just 3 km north of Pamplona.

 Due to its military role, the city could not grow outside its walled belt.
 Furthermore, building in the closest area to the walls was banned to avoid any advantage for a besieger; thus the city could only grow by increasing its housing density.
 Higher and narrower houses were built and courtyards gradually disappeared.
 During the 19th century, road transportation improved, and the railway came in 1860.
 Nevertheless, industry in Pamplona and Navarre as a whole was weak during the century of the Industrial Revolution.
 Basically, no industrial development was feasible in such a constrained fortress-city.

 After a slight modification of the star fort allowed an expansion of just six blocks in 1888, the First World War demonstrated that the fortified system of Pamplona was already obsolete.
 In 1915, the Army allowed the destruction of the walls and abolished the building ban in the city's surroundings.
 The southern side of the walls was destroyed and the other three remained as they did not hinder urban growth.
 The star fort continued to serve as a military facility until 1964, but just as a garrison.

 Pamplona has in recent years taken great care to integrate and preserve its fortifications for modern use.
 In October 2014, working with the city of Bayonne, Pamplona hosts an international conference 'Fortified Heritage: Management and Sustainable Development', the website is in English, French, and Spanish.

-Available on a growing website are two free e-books, with copious colour photographs, on Pamplona's fortifications.
-Published in 2011 is 'Five living centuries of an impregnable fortress' about the city citadel and 'A walk round the Pamplona fortifications'.